 On average, over half a million visitors a year enjoy fishing, boating, and camping at Don Pedro Lake.
-There are more than 160 miles of shoreline and over 12,000 acres of land to keep track of.
+There are more than 160 miles of shoreline and over 12,000 acres of land to explore.
 Three separate campgrounds offer guests a variety of amenities and environments to experience during their stay.

 The Fleming Meadows Recreation Area has the most campsites.
 90 are full hookup spots, over 170 are none-hookup, and there are walk-in tent sites as well.
-There is a full-service marina, with a sewage dump station and plenty of showers and restrooms on site.
+There is a full-service marina with a sewage dump station and plenty of showers and restrooms on-site.

 Head to Coulterville, Groveland, or one of the other nearby historic towns.
 Drown your sorrows at the infamous Iron Door Saloon in downtown Groveland.
-It’s said to be the oldest continuously operating saloon in the state, and scene to many a showdown.
+It’s said to be the oldest continuously operating saloon in the state and scene to many a showdown.
 They also serve up some great burgers, sandwiches, and chicken strips.
 Located at 18761 Main St, Groveland, California.